Your browser is unsupported

 1. What is the title of your research project?

-4. Describe what specifically interests you about this research question, hypothesis, or activity.
-For example, does you project explore an interesting, new, or contested theory, add to or challenge present scholarship, or examine a question or topic that has not been answered or merits further study.
+3. Explain why your research question or activity is significant from a scholarly or policy perspective.
+For example, does your project explore, analyze, or test a new, uncontested, or contested theory?
+Does it add to or challenge present scholarship?
+Does it examine a question or topic that has not been answered or merits further study?

-5. Share one example of a scholarly work (article, book, or recorded lecture) that is meaningful for your research and briefly describe its significance for your project.
+4. Based on the current research or literature on your topic, identify one example of a scholarly work (article, book, or recorded lecture) that is meaningful and describe/explain its significance for your project.

-6. What research method or approach (STEM experiment, quantitative, qualitative, mixed) do you plan to use to answer your research question, test your hypothesis, or meet the goals of your activity?
+5. What research method or approach (STEM experiment, quantitative, qualitative, mixed) do you plan to use to answer your research question, test your hypothesis, or meet the goals of your activity?
+Please explain your process.

-7. Will your project run for one or two semesters?
-If your project runs for two semesters, briefly describe how you plan to use each semester to complete your project.
+1. Will your project run for one or two semesters?
+If your project runs for two semesters, briefly describe the research steps you plan to complete each semester.

-9. If you have previously worked on this project as a research assistant, please describe how receiving a LASURI scholarship will positively impact your experience beyond your past or present work.
+2. If you presently work on your proposed project as a research assistant, please describe how receiving a LASURI scholarship will allow you to continue or expand on your research.

 1. Provide the name of the faculty member who has agreed to serve as mentor for your project.